-The macroeconomic performance was better in the first year of the Plan period as most of the targets were achieved (Table 4.2).
-This includes GDP growth, gross investment, growth in production of agriculture and industry, export, national savings, current account balance and fiscal balance etc. However, performance record achieved in the first year could not be continued in the second year; most of the variables were behind the targets except that of national savings.
-As a result, overall GDP growth in FY2012 was lower compared to that in FY2011 (gap: 0.7 per cent).
-However, given the adverse global economic environment, Bangladesh has performed better than many other developing countries including Indonesia (GDP growth: 6.5 percent in 2011), Pakistan (2.9 per cent) and Vietnam (5.9 per cent).
+most of the variables were behind the targets except that of national savings.
+As a result, overall GDP growth in FY2011-12 was lower compared to that in FY2010-11 (gap: 0.7 per cent).
+However, given the adverse global economic environment, Bangladesh has performed better than many other developing countries in terms of GDP score including Indonesia (6.5 per cent in 2011), Pakistan (2.9 per cent) and Vietnam (5.9 per cent).18